 Target Line is used in all pedestrian models since it defines the place where pedestrians appear in the simulated space.
-You can also use target line to draw the destination of the pedestrian movement and pedestrians waiting location (however, they can also be defined with areas and points).
+You can also use target line to draw the destination of the pedestrian movement and pedestrians waiting location (however, they can also be defined with nodes and points).
 Target line is also used when you simulate how people go from one level to another.

 Service with Lines - Used to define service(s) with queue lines where pedestrians wait until the service becomes available.
 This element comprises individual queue line and service elements.
 Queues can be realized as either straight lines or serpentine queues (typically used in airport check-in areas).

 Service with Area - Used to define service(s) with electronic queue, when pedestrians wait in the office area neighboring the service(s) until the service becomes available.
-This element comprises individual polygon area and service elements.
+This element comprises individual polygon node and service elements.

-Using Area you can draw escalators, moving lines, stairs, revolving doors.
-Area can be also used to graphically define the place where pedestrians appear in the simulated space; destination of the pedestrian movement, and pedestrians waiting location.
+Using pedestrian Nodes you can draw escalators, moving lines, stairs, revolving doors.
+Nodes can be also used to graphically define the place where pedestrians appear in the simulated space; destination of the pedestrian movement, and pedestrians waiting location.

-There are two markup shapes you can use to draw areas in pedestrian models:
+There are two markup shapes you can use to draw nodes in pedestrian models:

-Use Polygonal area when your area has complex form.
-If your area is rectangular, use Rectangular area instead.
+Use Polygonal node when your node has complex form.
+If your node is rectangular, use Rectangular node instead.

 You can add Attractors inside an area.
 Attractor allows controlling pedestrians location inside a node.
 If the node defines the destination of the pedestrian movement (is referred by PedGoTo), attractors define exact target points inside the node.
 If the node defines the pedestrians waiting location (is referred by PedWait), attractors define exact points where pedestrians will wait inside the node.